 - MIDI implementation chart (you are able to add comments)

 Trinity is as much a finished musical instrument as an empty canvas.
-It is open for any sort of hacks both hardware and software.
-You can hack the existing softwares or write your own synth software from scratch using the Mozzi library for sound output.
+It is open for any sort of hacks, both hardware and software.
+You can hack the existing software or write your own synth software from scratch using the Mozzi library for sound output.
 Because Trinity is based on Arduino, you can use the whole world of it to interface literally anything with it.
 Hardware hackability means that you can connect sensors or motors to it or sync it to any device.
-The software and examples are written in structured form so you can read and change them easily.
+The software and examples are written in a structured form so you can read and change them easily.

 The field of our sonic fantasies lies beyond the algorithmically synthesized digital stuff.
-We are working on the development of digitally controlled analog circuitry, on mechanical output through motors and high voltage switchers, but also in implementing different sensoric and weird ways of performing.
+We are working on the development of digitally controlled analog circuitry, on mechanical output through motors and high voltage switchers, but also in implementing different sensoric / weird ways of performing.
 This all compatible with the Trinity chain.

 List of software ideas for Trinity